 Landstrasse is also home to many impressive embassy buildings and baroque architecture and also where you will find more curious creations by local Viennese artist, Hundertwasser.
 There is some green space in the district at the grand Belvedere’s Palace, where visitors can take a walk in stunning baroque gardens.

-The trendy Weiden district is where you will find Vienna’s cool young crowd.
+The trendy Wieden district is where you will find Vienna’s cool young crowd.
 This multicultural corner of the city is jam packed full of delicious food, boasting dining options to cater to everyone’s diet.
-If you are into the local fashion scene, Weiden is also where you will find Viennese fashion boutiques selling original designs, alongside second hand bookshops and vintage furniture.
+If you are into the local fashion scene, Wieden is also where you will find Viennese fashion boutiques selling original designs, alongside second hand bookshops and vintage furniture.

 There is a large student community in the district meaning there are many pubs and restaurants; enjoy a drink in the convivial laid back atmosphere as evening falls along Schönbrunnerstrasse.
 Many bars and clubs in the district are also LGBT friendly.
 Take some time to wander the small Chinatown too, where you can pick up cheap snacks.
 If you want somewhere fun and local to stay with a range of cool and affordable accommodation then Wieden is the place for you.

 Vienna’s central fifth district of Margareten is a multicultural corner of the city.
 Boasting the fascinating Naschmarkt, which is located along the Wein River, the bazaar that sells amazing food items from all over the world; from spices to exotic fruit and even wine, the market is the place to come if you want to pick up some speciality food.
 There is also a busy flea market in Margareten and is a very popular spot for tourists, especially at the weekend.